aboubakrlotfy/auc-bart-risk-task/README.md

 # 🎈 Time Pressure and Risk-Taking: A BART-Based Experiment

 This repository contains the materials, executable, raw data, and analysis code for a psychology experiment conducted at the American University in Cairo (AUC).
-The experiment investigates how **time pressure affects risk-taking behavior** using the **Balloon Analogue Risk Task (BART)**.
+The experiment investigates how **time pressure affects risk-taking in decision-making** using the **Balloon Analogue Risk Task (BART)**.

----

-## 📁 Repository Structure
+## Repository Structure
 <pre>
   data
   ├── participants_raw.csv # Raw participant demographics and contextual data